DLR-SC/corpus-annotation-graph-builder/README.md

 pipeline.save()

 ```
-NOTE: as a start, we support only text based annotations.
-We will support other annotations types in the future.
+NOTE: as a start, we support only text-based annotations.
+We will support other annotation types in the future.

 ### Analyzer - [`cag.graph_framework.components.analyzers`](cag/graph_framework/components/analyzers)
 <a name="analyzer"/>
-The analyzer component is responisble for extracting insights from the graph.
-These insights can be in the form of a visualization or a curated list of items, ranked and processed based on user queries.
+The analyzer component is responsible for extracting insights from the graph.
+These insights can be in the form of visualization or a curated list of items ranked and processed based on user queries.

 #TODO

 ### Arango Views - **`cag.view_wrapper`**
 <a name="arango_view"/>

 The arango view rapper is a tool to simplify the creation of Arango Analyzers.
-This tool can be used by the *Analyzer* component we mentioned above.
-This wrapper has classes that facilitates the creation of arango view and all its properties and components.
+This tool can be used by the *Analyzer* component mentioned above.
+This wrapper has classes that facilitate the creation of arango view and all its properties and components.

-The full example can be found in the [here](examples/view_creation_example.py)
+The full example can be found [here](examples/view_creation_example.py)

 #### Create an analyzer

 ([source](https://www.arangodb.com/docs/stable/analyzers.html)):
-> The valid attributes/values for the properties are dependant on what type is used.
-For example, the delimiter type needs to know the desired delimiting character(s), whereas the text type takes a locale, stop-words and more.
+> The valid attributes/values for the properties depend on the type used.
+For example, the delimiter type needs to know the desired delimiting character(s), whereas the text type takes a locale, stop-words, and more.

-The analyzer class, loads the required attributes of an analyzer based on its type.
+The analyzer class loads the required attributes of an analyzer based on its type.
 The supported types are:
 * _TYPE_IDENTITY -> "identity", **attributes to set:** None
 * _TYPE_TEXT -> "text", **attributes to set:** 'locale', 'case', 'stopwords', 'accent', 'stemming', 'edge_ngram'
 * _TYPE_NGRAM -> "ngram", **attributes to set:**  'min', 'max', 'preserve_original', 'start_marker', 'end_marker', 'stem_type'